 The overlap between the banking exam syllabus and the UPSC EPFO APFC syllabus is minimal.
 Banking exams primarily focus on quantitative aptitude, reasoning, English, and current affairs, whereas the EPFO APFC exam, besides quant, English, and reasoning, also requires knowledge of social security, labor laws, history, polity, and other related subjects.

-Given this significant difference, banking aspirants should carefully evaluate if pursuing the EPFO APFC exam aligns with their career goals and be cautious about impulsive decisions.
+Banking aspirants like you should carefully evaluate if pursuing the EPFO APFC exam aligns with your career goals.

 The UPSC EPFO EO/AO and APFC 2025 Phase 1 recruitment test will be held across a wide range of centers throughout India.
 These centers are spread across different regions: